ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 I use software-defined radio (SDR) to download [real-time data from weather satellites](https://ccoff.github.io/chasing-weather-satellites-with-sdr).
 To generate the imagery from the data I use the excellent, but no longer maintained, [wxtoimg](https://wxtoimgrestored.xyz) program on Linux.
 It generates nice map overlays for the imagery, but to do this correctly, wxtoimg needs up-to-date information on satellite positions.
 It gets this by downloading the current [orbital data](https://en.wikipedia.org/wiki/Two-line_element_set) from the internet.
 Unfortunately wxtoimg uses a hard-coded string for the target hostname, so when the domain changed a few months ago from celestrak.*com* to celestrak.*org*, wxtoimg couldn't get its satellite positions, and the map overlays were completely wrong.

-wxtoimg is closed-source, so changing the source code and recompiling wasn't an option.
+wxtoimg is closed-source and abandoned by its developers, so getting a fix or recompiling weren't an option.
 I could have written a cron job to fetch the updated satellite data and move it to the configuration folder.
 But it seemed like it would be easy enough to just patch the program itself to use *celestrak.org* instead of *celestrak.com* and be done with it, with no need for external workarounds.

 For the uninitiated, you can alter a program's behavior by making relatively small changes directly to its code (also known as "patching a binary").
-Sometimes this is for purely malicious purposes, but in my case, I wanted to fix a bug that otherwise could not be fixed because the source code was not available.
+Sometimes this is for malicious purposes, but in my case, I wanted to fix a bug that otherwise could not be fixed because the source code was not available.

 ## Try the easy things first